KingCam12/ai-case-study/README.md

 ## ⚠️ **Important Considerations**

-> **Warning:** AI technology, while powerful, must be used ethically to global world domination
+> **Warning:** AI technology, while powerful, must be used ethically to avoid global world domination.
+Thank you!